 It is important to back up your work regularly.
 Plan to back your computer up to an external hard drive and an Online service.
 You will find many economical options on the Apple website.
 Many students opt for drives with capacities starting at 1TB.

-— Western Digital makes a 1TB ultra portable external hard drive.
+— Western Digital and LaCie each make a 1TB ultra-portable external hard drive.

-— Carbonite and BackBlaze are Online backup systems that will backup your internal hard drive starting at $50/year per computer.
-This is not a cloud but a backup service.
+— Carbonite and BackBlaze are cloud backup systems that will back up your internal hard drive starting at $50/year per computer.
+This is not a cloud hard drive but a cloud backup service.
 It is useful in case of loss, damage, or theft — backing up in the background.